Archaeology of India: IVC burial sites

 More than 50 IVC burial sites have been found, among those main sites in India are Rakhigarhi (first site with genetic testing) and Farmana in Haryana, Sanauli in Uttar Pradesh, Kalibangan in Rajasthan, Lothal and Dholavira in Gujarat.
 Other IVC burial sites outside India have been found in Pakistan in Mehrgarh, Harappa, and Mohenjo-daro.

 Main IVC sites

 Rakhigarhi

-In 1963, Archaeological Survey of India (ASI) began excavations at this site, and, though little has been published about the excavations.
+In 1963, the Archaeological Survey of India (ASI) began excavations at this site, and, though little has been published about the excavations.
 Further excavations were conducted the ASI headed by the archaeologist, Amarendra Nath, between 1997 and 2000.
 The more recent excavations have been performed by Vasant Shinde, an archaeologist from the Deccan College.

 Analysis and mapping of this site has shown it to be even larger than Mohenjo Daro.
 Radiocarbon dating was used at this site to analyze soil samples.
 The results showed that the soil samples were dated back to the millennium of 2000 years BC.